tgs/nptime/README.rst

 ``datetime.datetime``.
-Now, there are good reasons for this:  "What time will it be, 24 hours from now" has a lot of corner cases, including daylight savings time, leap seconds, historical timezone changes, years, and so on.
+Now, there are good reasons for this:  "What time will it be, 24 hours from now" has a lot of corner cases, including daylight savings time, leap seconds, historical timezone changes, and so on.
 But sometimes you really *do* need the simple case.
 Sometimes the perfect is the enemy of the good.
 And that's why you have this module.
 This module will allow you to cocoon yourself in the comforting illusion that, in 24 hours, it will be the same time as it is right now.

 And what freedom this illusion gives you!
 You can add a ``datetime.timedelta`` object to an ``nptime`` object, and it works!